Azure Active Directory Conditional Access FAQs

 After enabling some Conditional Access policies on the tenant in Microsoft Teams, certain tabs may no longer function in the desktop client as expected.
 However, the affected tabs function when using the Microsoft Teams web client.
 The tabs affected may include Power BI, Forms, VSTS, PowerApps, and SharePoint List.

-- To configure Conditional Access policies for your environment, see the Best practices for Conditional Access in Azure Active Directory.
+- To configure Conditional Access policies for your environment, see the article Plan a Conditional Access deployment.